 4) Black round bins are for redeemable containers-rinsed (5 and 10-cent returns).

-5) Compost container is in the kitchen.
-When it fills up, you can place the biodegradable bag in the aluminum bin either on the back deck in warmer weather or on the porch in the wintertime.
+5) The Compost container is in the kitchen.
+When it fills up, you can place the biodegradable bag in the aluminum bin, which is on the back deck in warmer weather or on the porch in the winter.

 Composting: NEVER put food in the trash!
 It attracts wild animals.
-It goes into the compost if not dairy/meat.
+If it is not dairy or meat, it goes into the compost.
 Wrap meat and dairy in plastic bags and place them in the freezer, and we will dispose of them.
-Using your paper products to start fires in the fireplace or fire pit is highly recommended.
+It is highly recommended that you use your paper products to start fires in the fireplace or fire pit.

-WINTER~ Rubbish, Recycling & Compost: The same rules apply in the winter except the recycling area is set up on the porch.
-We set up an aluminum pail on the porch available for you to place your compost in.
+WINTER~ Rubbish, Recycling & Compost: The same rules apply in the winter, except the recycling area is set up in the lean-to shed.
+We also set up an aluminum pail on the porch for you to place your compost in.
 Just be sure to latch the handle to the pail.

 Specific to Vermont Cottage Lake Amherst